 - 1 teaspoon pure vanilla extract

-- 2-3 tablespoons low fat buttermilk (or substitute regular milk)
+- 2-3 tablespoons low fat buttermilk or substitute regular milk

 - Cut the butter into small pieces, then place the pieces in the freezer while you prepare the dry ingredients.

-- Scatter the butter pieces over the top, then cut in the butter using your fingers or a pastry cutter until the mixture resembles a coarse meal.
+- Scatter the butter pieces over the top, then cut in the butter using your fingers or a pastry blender until the mixture resembles a coarse meal.
 The butter does not need to be uniform—some of the pieces may be the size of pebbles while others can be as large as your thumbnail.

 - Scrape the dough onto a lightly floured work surface and pat it flat.
 With a floured rolling pin, roll the dough into a 16 x 12-inch rectangle that is about 1/4-inch thick.
 Brush the surface of the dough with the 3 tablespoons of melted butter.

 - Starting with the short (12-inch) side, roll the dough up tightly into a log, patting it as you go to help seal it.
 Trim 1/4-inch of dough off of each end so that they are even.
 With a very sharp knife, cut the log into 8 equal pieces.
 Arrange the rolls in the prepared baking dish, spacing them evenly (they will expand when baked).

-- While the rolls bake, prepare the glaze: in a small bowl, whisk together the powdered sugar, vanilla extract, and 2 tablespoons buttermilk.
+- While the rolls bake, prepare the glaze.
+In a small bowl, whisk together the powdered sugar, vanilla extract, and 2 tablespoons buttermilk.
 If you desire a thinner glaze, add a little more buttermilk, until your desired consistency is reached.
 Drizzle over the warm rolls, then sprinkle the remaining 1/4 cup chopped pecans on top.
 Enjoy!

 - If using all purpose flour in place of the whole wheat flour, reduce buttermilk to 1 1/2 cups, adding 1 additional tablespoon if the dough seems too dry)

-- Biscuit Cinnamon Rolls taste best the day they are made but will last at room temperature for up to 2 days.
+- TO STORE: Biscuit Cinnamon Rolls taste best the day they are made but will last at room temperature for up to 2 days.
 Rewarm gently in the microwave.
-Rolls can be frozen for up to 2 months.